LimaRAF/THREAT/README.md

 Note that the Pre-Assessment stage involves the compilation of key information from the study region and the group of organism included in the assessment.
-Although it represents the first steps of the workflow, the codes in this repository assume that this key information was already compiled, estimated, or imputed and that it is available in the `data` folder.
+Although it represents the first step of the workflow, the code in this repository assume that this key information was already compiled, estimated, or imputed and that it is available in the `data` folder.

-Note as well that our Post-assessment stage does not include the submission of the assessments to the IUCN Red List and their review by the IUCN Red List units.
+Note as well that the Post-assessment stage does not include the submission of the assessments to the IUCN Red List and their review by the IUCN Red List units.
 This is beyond the scope of the workflow which is producing the conservation assessments and the associated files to